 Pelicans hand Suns third straight setback

-Brandon Ingram had 28 points and three 3-pointers and JJ Redick had 26 points and five 3-pointers when the New Orleans Pelicans opened a three-game road trip with a 124-121 victory over the host Phoenix Suns on Thursday.
-Jrue Holiday had 23 points and nine assists and E'Twuan Moore had 19 points and three 3-pointers for the Pelicans, who shot 53.4 percent from the field while winning four of their last five.
+Brandon Ingram had 28 points and three 3-pointers, and JJ Redick had 26 points and five 3-pointers as the New Orleans Pelicans opened a three-game road trip with a 124-121 victory over the Phoenix Suns on Thursday.
+Jrue Holiday finished with 23 points and nine assists, and E'Twuan Moore contributed 19 points and three 3-pointers for the Pelicans, who shot 53.4 percent from the field while winning for the fourth time in five games.

-Kelly Oubre Jr. had 25 points and six rebounds, Devin Booker had 19 points and seven assists and Cam Johnson had 14 points and three 3-pointers for the Suns, who have lost three straight for the first time this season.
-Ingram scored seven straight points in the last 2:02 for a 124-115 lead with 19.8 seconds remaining.
-Booker hit a technical free throw and Johnson scored five points to make it 124-121 before Holiday missed two free throws with five-tenths of a second remaining.
+Kelly Oubre Jr. had 25 points and six rebounds, Devin Booker amassed 19 points and seven assists, and Cameron Johnson had 14 points and three 3-pointers for the Suns, who have lost three straight for the first time this season.
+Ingram scored seven consecutive points in the last 2:02 for a 124-115 lead with 59 seconds remaining.
+Booker hit a technical free throw and Johnson scored five points to make it 124-121 with 2.9 seconds to go before Holiday missed two free throws with five-tenths of a second remaining.

-The Suns called a timeout and got the ball with two-tenths of a second left, and Booker's desperation overhead tip from behind the 3-point line was not close.
-Redick has four 20-point games in his last six and has made 30-of-59 3-pointers in that stretch.
+The Suns called a timeout and got the ball with two-tenths of a second left, and Booker's desperation overhead tip from behind the 3-point arc was not close.
+Redick has four 20-point games in his last six contests and has made 30 of 59 3-point attempts in that stretch.
 Ingram had eight rebounds and five assists.

-The Pelicans made 16-of-35 3-point attempts, 9-of-14 in the second half.
-Ball had eight points and five assists after missing the previous six games.
-The Suns were 13-of-31 from 3-point range.
-Booker, Oubre and Elie Okobo had two-plus apiece.
+The Pelicans made 16 of 35 3-point attempts, 9 of 14 in the second half.
+New Orleans guard Lonzo Ball had eight points and five assists in 19 minutes after missing the previous six games due to a groin injury.
+The Suns were 13 of 31 from the 3-point range.
+Booker, Oubre and Elie Okobo had two apiece.
 Okobo had season highs with 11 points and seven assists.

 The Suns played again without point guard Ricky Rubio and center Aron Baynes.
-Rubio has missed two of the last three games with back spasms, and Baynes has missed the last two games with a hip injury.
-Redick made 3-pointers on three consecutive possessions midway through the first period, turning one into a four-point play, midway through the first period as the Pelicans took a 24-12 that gradually evaporated when Johnson made three 3-pointers in the final six minutes of the period.
+Rubio has missed two of the past three games due to back spasms, and Baynes has missed the past two games with a hip injury.
+Redick made 3-pointers on three consecutive possessions midway through the first quarter, turning one into a four-point play, as the Pelicans took a 24-12 lead that gradually evaporated when Johnson made three 3-pointers in the final six minutes of the period.

 Oubre's 3-pointer gave the Suns a 66-59 halftime lead, but the Pelicans made their first 10 field-goal attempts in the third quarter with Redick scoring 12 points to take a 95-94 lead into the fourth quarter.